bunnyhugdev/rebellion/readme.md

 ### Frontpage
 - Social Icons are hard coded
 - Contact Us hardcoded

-### Brews
-- Text wraps on brews page for the custom attributes like food pairing Add custom markers to maps
+- change midline section to sidebar with widgets
+- remove brewers bios
+- add featured event content

 ### Locator
 - Add brewery to map
 - Add a 'You are Here' to map
 - Custom icons for locations

+### Bios / About
+- Create a page that lists all the bios for staff